Degman1/RestaurantManagementSystem/README.md

 *Inherits from Employee*

 Propertied:
-- (MUTATED) `state: FiniteStateMachine` - keeps track of the customer states and state transitions: <"clockedOut", "unassigned", "assigned-inactive", "assigned-serving">
+- `state: FiniteStateMachine` - keeps track of the customer states and state transitions: <"clockedOut", "unassigned", "assigned-inactive", "assigned-serving">

 Methods: ...